Welcome

 If the court finds reasonable provision has not been made, it has wide powers.
 Orders may include:

-For spouses/civil partners, the court can approach provision as if on divorce or dissolution, starting from equality subject to adjustment.
+For spouses/civil partners, the court can approach provision as if on divorce or dissolution, using a “divorce cross‑check” and starting points closer to equality, subject to the facts.
 For others, only maintenance is available, not capital sharing.

 Worked Example 1.4